 Six top apres ski spas to rejuvenate the body

 You’re on vacation, so every minute on the mountain counts.
 You caught the first chair, you pounded those moguls and the steeps are ticked off the list.
-The last chair was yours and now … you are paying for your killer day.
+The last chair was yours but now… you are paying for your killer day.
 You are bushed!
 How will you ever hit the REPEAT button for tomorrow?

 Ah, yes.
 A relaxing leisurely soak in a hot pool, surrounded by the mountains is what your body is craving.
 Here’s six great choices for the best way to rejuvenate.